Installing BMC Digital Workplace

 Before you begin

-Complete the steps in Planning to plan your BMC Digital Workplace deployment.
-The planning section includes information about system requirements and sizing your environment.
+To plan your BMC Digital Workplace deployment, complete the steps in Planning, which includes information about system requirements and sizing your environment.

 Stage 1: Prepare for installation